diegoruelasgalaviz/parent-lab-test/README.md

 - **Maintainability**: Clean, well-structured codebase
 - **User Experience**: Intuitive design and smooth interactions

-Built using React, TypeScript, Node.js and Next.js, this project serves as a reference implementation of frontend development best practices.
+Built using React, TypeScript, Node.js and Next.js, this project serves as a reference implementation of frontend and backend development best practices.

 ## Getting Started